ex-jedi/beginner-javascript-tutorials/README.md

 ## Closures

-- A function inside a function can still access the variables of the outer function scope  inside of our inner even after the createGame() function has been closed over.
+- The win function inside the createGame function can still access the score variable of the outer function scope even after the createGame() function has been 'closed over'.
-- Useful for making 'Private variables'.
+- Useful for making 'private variables'.

 `function createGame(gameName) {
   let score = 0;
   function win() {
     score++;
-return`Your ${gameName} score is ${score}`;
+return /`Your ${gameName} score is ${score}/`;
   }
   return win;
 };`